 It’s not very likely that the first revision of the infographic is going to be perfect, and that’s to-be-expected.
-It’s exciting to finally see your idea brought to life, but it’s important to be critical of the first edition especially.
+It’s exciting to finally see your idea brought to life, but it’s important to be critical of the first edition in particular.
 This is especially true for infographics because once you’ve started your outreach and gotten embeds posted on other sites, you won’t be able to change what they have.
 So, you need to ensure that the first one that you go live with is absolutely perfect.

 Go over the design multiple times yourself and share it with anyone and everyone that you can to get as many opinions as possible.
 Send all of this feedback to your designer and await the second version.

 Rinse and repeat this process as long as it takes until you get the perfect infographic that you’ve been dreaming of.